SMOOTH GUIDE to KENYA COAST

 If you are visiting Zimbabwe, you are strongly advised to check with the Department of the

-Environment, Transport and Regions before bringing anything back.
+Transport and Regions before bringing anything back.
 In all other African and Asian

 countries, export of these products is still banned, even though you may see them for sale in shops,